 The use of any of these substances on or off the golf course will be considered a violation of the Code of Conduct resulting in disqualification and/or suspension of IJGT Membership at the Tour’s absolute discretion.

-It is the intent of the IJGT to acknowledge each player's individuality.
+It is the intent of the IJGT to acknowledge each player’s individuality.
 However, tournament players must wear proper golf attire while at the golf facility.
 Shirts must be of appropriate golf style and tucked in at all times.
 No tank tops or t-shirts.
-Women's shirts must be worn in a manner whereby the shirt does not rise above the belt line at any time during the swing.
+Women’s shirts must be worn in a manner whereby the shirt does not rise above the belt line at any time during the swing.
 No tight jeans or cut-offs.
-Women's shorts must be no more than five (5) inches above the knee or the inseam must measure at least five (5) inches.
-Boys may not wear any type of body piercings or earrings.
+Women’s shorts must be no more than five (5) inches above the knee; the inseam must measure at least five (5) inches.
+Boys may not have body piercings or wear earrings.
 Tattoos must be covered at all times.
 Hair must be neatly kept in a professional manner.
-Hats/visors must be worn with brim forward; males must remove hat/visor while indoors.
-Headphones and mp3 players are prohibited during play.
+Hats/visors should be worn with the brim forward; males must remove hat/visor while indoors.
+Headphones, mp3 players, etc. are prohibited during play.
 The IJGT staff reserves the right to determine the acceptability of all golf attire worn while in competition.
 If a player is found to be in violation of the aforementioned policies, the IJGT staff may request the player to remedy the infraction prior to competing.
 If the player is unable to come into compliance with the dress code policy, he/she may be asked to leave the tournament and subsequently be disqualified from competition.

 Any abusive language, vandalism of any kind at the host hotel or golf facility, history of juvenile delinquency and any other conduct not becoming of an IJGT member, is a violation of the Code of Conduct.
 Violation may bring a letter of warning to parents and player, a disqualification from IJGT tournament(s), and/or a disqualification from future events and/or suspension from all future events.